Pulmonary fibrosis – questions to ask your health care professional

-- Can I have the contact details for a specialist lung nurse?
-When should I contact them?
+- Can I have the contact details for a specialist lung nurse and when should I contact them?

 - How often will I need to come back for appointments and where will these be (at my local hospital or at a specialist centre)?

 “Keep asking questions; if you don’t understand then ask again.
 I think it’s important that I understand what is happening and what it means for me.”
 Ann, who lives with IPF

-Medication can’t cure PF, but it can help slow down its progression and help with your symptoms.
+Medication can’t cure established pulmonary fibrosis, but it can help treat the underlying cause, slow down its progression and help with your symptoms.